farlee2121/DevEssentialsBlog/content/draft/2023-08-10-kinds-of-Concreteness-for-specifications.md

 The above problem-focused artifacts are enough to start exploring solutions, but not enough to hold someone accountable for delivering a solution.
 As Shape Up points out, we also need to feel confident the problem has a solution fitting the constraints before we expect someone to deliver it.

 This is where solution concreteness, like with mocks, can be a problem.
+We still want to be clear and tangible with the key core elements of the solution, but communicate them without any accidental/unnecessary concrete decisions tagging along.
+The challenge is focused communication tools that include just the right details without forcing us to make additional decsions.

 I like the solutions Shape Up proposes.